SKULabs is a great solution to overselling problems but given the right circumstances there is still room for overselling.

 - Use the lightning icon next to all stock levels under the "Listings" section on the item's page in SKULabs.
 This will ensure we've recently pushed accurate inventory out to all of your listings.

 - Let SKULabs support know.
 Provide a SKU and allow us to review the logs we have that led up to the issue.
 It can take several hours to analyze the data we have and build a breakdown of the final moments leading up to the overselling situation but we're guaranteed to get to the source of the issue.

 The number one solution to prevent overselling is to limit over-advertising your available inventory.
-When you're selling your last available unit of inventory on 6 separate sales channels, there is a very real risk during a 3 to 20 minute window after a sale occurs.
-The only strategy to resolve this is to reserve available inventory on those channels which allows you to stock out sooner on some channels than others.
+When you are selling your last available unit of inventory on 6 separate sales channels, there is a very real risk to oversell that product during a 2 to 20 minute window after a sale occurs.
+The only strategy to resolve this is to reserve available inventory on those channels which allows you to stock out sooner on some channels than over others.

-In addition to restricting your low-stock-scenario over-advertising, withholding some fixed number of units across the board will guarantee you have items available for exchanges, overselling, and otherwise uncontrollable loss thereby keeping your seller performance metrics up.
+In addition to restricting your sales channels from over-advertising in a low-stock-scenario, withholding some fixed number of units across the board will guarantee you have items available for undocumented exchanges, loss, and otherwise uncontrollable loss thereby keeping your seller performance metrics up.

 - Sell out faster on marketplaces tracking seller performance using stock rules with additional reserves for those channels.
 Preferably Amazon, Jet, Walmart, eBay, Other in that order.

 - Reserve fixed quantities of inventory across all of your products using stock rules.

 - Use reserve warehouses and transfer inventory from them to maintain an additional buffer for high-volume items.